drGorski/AdapT/README.md

 # AdapT

-## Design Pattern for Self-Adaptive Smart Contracts
+## Design Pattern AdapT for Self-Adaptive Smart Contracts

 The pattern allows for the ``reuse`` of verification rules and ensures the ``self-adaptability`` of a smart contract to any number of transaction types.
 It employs a distinct configuration for each transaction type.